-December 31, 2023 Total available Drawn Letters of credit Commercial paper outstanding Net available Committed credit facilities Unsecured revolving and expansion credit facilities (1)(2) 3,500 - - 197 3,303 Unsecured non-revolving credit facilities (3) 641 - - - 641 Other 106 - 81 - 25 Total committed credit facilities 4,247 - 81 197 3,969 Non-committed credit facilities Bell Canada 2,159 - 862 - 1,297 Bell Mobility 794 476 - - 318 Total non-committed credit facilities 2,953 476 862 - 1,615 Total committed and non-committed credit facilities 7,200 476 943 197 5,584
+December 31, 2023 Total available Drawn Letters of credit Commercial paper outstanding Net available Committed credit facilities Unsecured revolving and expansion credit facilities $^{(1)}$ (2) 3,500 - - 197 3,303 Unsecured non-revolving credit facilities (3) 641 - - - 641 Other 106 - 81 - 25 Total committed credit facilities 4,247 - 81 197 3,969 Non-committed credit facilities Bell Canada 2,159 - 862 - 1,297 Bell Mobility 794 476 - - 318 Total non-committed credit facilities 2,953 476 862 - 1,615 Total committed and non-committed credit facilities 7,200 476 943 197 5,584

-- (1) Bell Canada's \$2.5 billion committed revolving credit facility expires in May 2028 and its \$1 billion committed expansion credit facility expires in May 2026.
+Bell Canada's \$2.5 billion committed revolving credit facility expires in May 2028 and its \$1 billion committed expansion credit facility expires in May 2026.
 In 2022, Bell Canada converted its committed credit facilities into a sustainability-linked loan.
-The amendment introduces a borrowing cost that varies based on our performance of certain sustainability performance targets. - (2) As of December 31, 2023, Bell Canada's outstanding commercial paper included \$149 million in U.S. dollars (\$197 million in Canadian dollars).
-All of Bell Canada's commercial paper outstanding is included in Debt due within one year. - (3) In 2022, Bell Canada entered into two 30-year senior unsecured non-revolving credit facilities in the aggregate principal amount of up to \$647 million to partly fund the expansion of its broadband networks as part of government subsidy programs.
+The amendment introduces a borrowing cost that varies based on our performance of certain sustainability performance targets.

+(2) As of December 31, 2023, Bell Canada's outstanding commercial paper included \$149 million in U.S. dollars (\$197 million in Canadian dollars).
+All of Bell Canada's commercial paper outstanding is included in Debt due within one year.

+(3) In 2022, Bell Canada entered into two 30-year senior unsecured non-revolving credit facilities in the aggregate principal amount of up to \$647 million to partly fund the expansion of its broadband networks as part of government subsidy programs.
 In 2023, the maximum aggregate principal amount of such credit facilities was decreased to \$641 million.

 Bell Canada may issue notes under its Canadian and U.S. commercial paper programs up to the maximum aggregate principal amount of \$3 billion in either Canadian or U.S. currency provided that at no time shall such maximum amount of notes exceed \$3.5 billion in Canadian currency, which equals the aggregate amount available under Bell Canada's committed supporting revolving and expansion credit facilities as at December 31, 2023.
-The total amount of the net available committed revolving and expansion credit facilities may be drawn at any quests may be made until April 30, 2024, with each loan having a term of up to 24 months.
-The loan agreement has been hedged for foreign currency fluctuations.
+The total amount of the net available committed revolving and expansion credit facilities may be drawn at any time.